-Study finds benefit of low-intensity exercise for walking in Parkinson's patientsApril 12th, 2011 in Health /
+Study finds benefit of low-intensity exercise for walking in Parkinson's patientsApril 12, 2011 in Medicine & Health / Health

 Researchers from the University of Maryland School of Medicine and the Baltimore VA Medical Center found that Parkinson's patients who walked on a treadmill at a comfortable speed for a longer duration (low-intensity exercise) improved their walking more than patients who walked for less time but at an increased speed and incline (high-intensity exercise).
 The investigators also found benefits for stretching and resistance exercises.
 The study results will be presented April 12 at the 63rd Annual Meeting of the American Academy of Neurology meeting in Honolulu.